unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 *  **Ethernet**, or an Android Phone for USB Tethering. iPhone USB Tethering does not work in Recovery
 *  **Update BIOS to the** [**latest version**](https://www.acer.com/us-en/support/product-support/Aspire_E1-572G).
 This resolves the issue of the laptop failing to fully power down when shutting down.
 *  Replace WiFi card with an Intel or [supported](https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/mpcie.html) Broadcom **mPCIe** (WiFi + BT card) <br >
-> No working kext for AR9565 on Monterey and newer, and infuriatingly slow on any macOS version it can run.
+> No working kext for AR9565 since Monterey, and infuriatingly slow on any macOS version it can run.

 # Preparation